-User Interface: Surfshark features an intuitive interface on iOS.
-To connect to different servers, you can use the bottom-placed 'Surfshark' and 'Locations' tabs.
-The first one lets you connect to the faster server or the nearest country.
+User Interface: Surfshark features a very intuitive interface on iOS.
+You can use the bottom-placed 'Surfshark' and 'Locations' tabs to connect to a server.
+The first one lets you connect to the fastest server or the nearest country.
 And using the second tab, you can pick any server manually.
 Using these bottom-placed tabs, you can easily switch between servers and different tools, as well as visit the app's settings panel.

-Servers: Covering over 60 countries, Surfshark offers plenty of value for its price.
+Servers: Covering 65 countries and offering 3,200+ servers, this VPN provides plenty of value for its price.
 All of those servers are optimized for P2P, and you can use them for media streaming as well.
 Among specialty servers, you'll find static and multi-hop servers, which are great if you're concerned about your privacy.
 This VPN also plays nice with streaming platforms like Netflix, Hulu, BBC iPlayer, Amazon Prime Video, and more.

-Tools: As explained earlier, Surfshark offers two specialty tools - found by tapping on the ‘Features’ tab.
-We're talking about HackLock and Blind Search, which come as premium add-ons (affordably priced, though).
+Tools: As explained earlier, Surfshark offers two specialty tools - found by tapping on the 'One' tab.
+We're talking about 'Alert' and 'Search,' which come as premium add-ons (affordably priced, though).
 These aren't fully integrated with the iOS app, as you'll be redirected to Surfshark's website (which is equally functional).

-Support: Aside from offering a live-chat functionality, you can also submit a ticket.
+Support: Aside from offering live chat via its website, Surfshark also lets you create a new support ticket.
 This VPN has also done a great job of coming up with tutorials, set-up guides, frequently asked questions, and other helpful resources.

 6. IPVanish - Best for Secure Web Browsing

 User Interface: Even though IPVanish brings a somewhat rudimentary interface, it's simple enough even for inexperienced users.
-The home screen of this iOS app allows you to connect to servers by picking a country, then city, and then a specific server.
+The home screen of this iOS app allows you to connect to servers by picking a country, then a city, and then a specific server.
 In the top-left corner, you'll see a location picker, where you can also create a list of favorite servers.
-And to dive deeper into the app, the settings panel is hidden behind the cogwheel icon located in the top-right corner.
-Not the most polished UI overall, but gets the job done.
+To dive deeper into the app, the settings panel is hidden behind the cogwheel icon located in the top-right corner.
+Not the most attractive UI overall, but it gets the job done.

-Servers: Even though there are no specialty servers, IPVanish excels when it comes to picking a very specific server.
-You can simply pick a country if you don't care about a specific region.
-Or, you can also pick a city and even an individual server.
-As per our tests, IPVanish plays nice with Netflix, but the list of supported streaming platforms ends there.
+Servers: Even though there are no specialty servers, IPVanish excels when it comes to picking a very specific server (and there are 1,900 units available right now).
+You can select a country if you don't care about a specific region.
+Alternatively, you can pick a city and even an individual server.

 Settings: Diving into the settings panel allows you to review your account information, switch to a different protocol, refresh the list of servers, and more.
 There's also a nice iOS integration allowing you to set up Siri shortcuts (Settings > Siri Shortcuts).
 If you're in a country where the use of VPNs might be restricted, make sure to enable a feature called 'Alternative Connection Mode,' found in IPVanish's settings (simply switch it to 'ON').